laravel/docs/precognition.md

 With the Laravel Precognition package installed, you can now create a form object using Precognition's `useForm` function, providing the HTTP method (`post`), the target URL (`/users`), and the initial form data.

-Then, to enable live validation, you should listen to each input's `change` event.
-In the event's handler, you should set the form's data with the `setData` function, passing the input's name and new value.
-Then, invoke the form's `validate` method, providing the input's name:
+Then, to enable live validation, you should listen to each input's `change` and `blur` event.
+In the `change` event handler, you should set the form's data with the `setData` function, passing the input's name and new value.
+Then, in the `blur` event handler invoke the form's `validate` method, providing the input's name:

 ```jsx
 import { useForm } from 'laravel-precognition-react';